SaaS Cold Calling

 The AE should know the account before joining the call.

 A qualified SaaS meeting should arrive with the buyer role, account fit, current workflow, pain, objections, and next-step request.
-The briefing carries the nuance.
-The billing standard stays objective.
+The billing standard stays objective, while the briefing carries the nuance.

 Billable meeting standard